derekTurner/Javascript-Games_Fund-23/Block_3/section_6/section_6.md

 The next step of development will be to cause a mesh to spin i response to a mouse click, and to stop again when the mouse hold is prolonged.

-Then the baked in animations of th model will be accessed to simulate walking with motion.
+Then the baked in animations of the model will be accessed to simulate walking with motion.

 ## Structure